-Darjeeling Himalayan Railway – a UNESCO World Heritage Site
+Darjeeling Himalayan Railway – World Heritage Site

-My sole purpose of visiting Darjeeling was to experience a ride on Darjeeling Himalayan Railway.
-It is one of the three Mountain Railways of India, along with Kalka-Shimla Rail and Nilgiri mountain Rail that are designated a UNESCO world heritage site status.
+My sole purpose of visiting the town was to experience a ride on Darjeeling Himalayan Railway.
+It is one of the three Mountain Railways of India, along with Kalka-Shimla Rail and Nilgiri mountain Rail that is designated a UNESCO world heritage site status.
 It is interesting that the three living heritage railway lines are located in 3 different corners of the country.
 While Darjeeling Himalayan Railways & Shimla-Kalka Rail traverse through the Himalayan Hills, Ooty train traverses through the Nilgiris.
 I had traveled on both Kalka-Shimla and Nilgiris – though much before my blogging days, it was Darjeeling Rail that was being elusive.
 I missed it last time I was in Bhutan and Sikkim, and now I realize that I must have just brushed past it.

 I was reading the UNESCO website for Mountain Railways of India – this website gives the reason for which a particular site has been included in the UNESCO list.
 The 2 prime reasons for Mountain Railways of India include: